Valerie Vaz: Early life and career

-Political career
+Parliamentary career

-Vaz was a councillor in the London Borough of Ealing from 1986 to 1990, and the council's Deputy Leader from 1988 to 1989.
-She stood unsuccessfully as a parliamentary candidate in the constituency of Twickenham in the 1987 general election, and in the 1999 European elections in the East Midlands.
-She was a contender to be selected as a Labour candidate for the 2000 West Bromwich West by-election but was not selected.
-She went on to be selected as the prospective Labour candidate to be MP for Walsall South after winning a women-only shortlist.
+Vaz stood as the Labour candidate in Twickenham at the 1987 general election, coming third with 8.4% of the vote behind the incumbent Conservative MP Toby Jessel and the Liberal Party candidate.

-She was elected in the 2010 general election, securing the Walsall South seat with a reduced Labour majority of 1,755 (8.2% swing to the Conservative Party).
+At the 2010 general election, Vaz was elected to Parliament as MP for Walsall South with 39.7% of the vote and a majority of 1,755.

 In June 2010 she was selected as a Labour member of the Health Select Committee.
-She was also Vice Chairwoman of the Labour Parliamentary Party, having been elected by fellow Labour MPs.

-In the 2015 general election, she was re-elected as the member of parliament for Walsall South, with an increased majority of 6,007 (5% swing to the Labour Party).
-In the 2015–2017 parliament, she served on the Science and Technology Committee followed by the Environment, Food and Rural Affairs Committee.
+At the 2015 general election, Vaz was re-elected as MP for Walsall South with an increased vote share of 47.2% and an increased majority of 6,007.

 In October 2016 she was appointed to Jeremy Corbyn's shadow cabinet as the Shadow Leader of the House of Commons.

-In the 2017 general election, she was elected for a third time at Walsall South, with an increased majority of 8,892.
+At the snap 2017 general election, Vaz was again re-elected with an increased vote share of 57.4% and an increased majority of 8,892.

-In 2018, it was revealed that two former members of her parliamentary staff had alleged that they were bullied by Valerie Vaz, but the complaints were not followed up by the party.
+In October 2018, it was revealed that two former members of Vaz's parliamentary staff had alleged that they were bullied by her, but the complaints were not followed up by the party.

+On 8 October 2019, Vaz was appointed as a member of the Privy Council, giving her the style of The Right Honourable for life.

-In 2019, she was appointed to the Privy Council.
-In the 2019 general election, Vaz held her seat with a reduced majority of 3,456.
+At the 2019 general election, Vaz was again re-elected, with a decreased vote share of 49.1% and a decreased majority of 3,456.

-She continued in her role as Shadow Leader of the house after the election of Keir Starmer as the Leader of the Labour Party.
+She continued in her role as Shadow Leader of the House after the election of Keir Starmer as the Leader of the Labour Party.
+In the 2021 British shadow cabinet reshuffle, she returned to the backbenches.